philipabbyad/react-learning-app/README.md

 yarn start
 ```

-Open http://localhost:3000 in your browser to view the application.
-Any changes you make to the source code will automatically refresh the page.
+Open http://localhost:3000 in your browser.
+You’ll see a navigation bar with links to:

+- **Home** (Shows HelloWorld, Greeting, Counter)
+- **To-Do List**
+- **Searchable List**

+When you click a link, the app updates the URL and displays the corresponding component, without fully reloading the page.

 ## Testing